Leukemia/Lymphoma Awareness Month

 Leukemia starts in the tissue that forms blood.
 Most blood cells develop from cells in the bone marrow called stem cells.
 In a person with leukemia, the bone marrow makes abnormal white blood cells (leukemia cells).
 Unlike normal blood cells, leukemia cells don't die when they should.
 They may crowd out normal white blood cells, red blood cells, and platelets.
 This makes it hard for normal blood cells to do their work.

-Adult leukemias are expected to account for more than 3 percent of all new cancer cases in 2017, according to
+Adult leukemias are expected to account for 3.5 percent of all new cancer cases in 2019, according to

 federal statistics.
 Leukemia is the most common cancer in children younger than 15 years.